fullystudios/fullystudios.github.io/src/_work/malbaren.markdown

 background-image_color: "#49B276"

 ingress: |
-  Matbaren (“The Food Bar”) supplies grocery stores across Sweden with bright buffet carts, so customers can assemble their own perfect to-go meal in a snap.
+  Matbaren (“The Food Bar”) supplies grocery stores across Sweden with nifty buffet carts, so customers can assemble their own  to-go meal on the fly.

   They have come up with several different buffet concepts, from the classic salad bar to haute cuisine.